wehrliaa/mbaacc-training-linux/README.md

 ### Known issues

-- [ ] Game crashes after going back to css, then back again to training mode
+- [ ] Game crashes after going back to css, then back again to training mode, while having a savestate from previous session
 - [ ] Sometimes loading state doesn't work.
 Probably something to do with `high_precision_sleep`

 ## Compiling